ldsouza/ldsouza.github.io/_posts/2016-08-04-what-s-new-in-sql-server-2016-reporting-services.md

 ## Modern Paginated Reports

 SSRS 2016 has a new modern look for its paginated reports with new styles for tables, charts, gauges, maps, and other data visualizations.
-New chart types like Treemap and Sunburt charts are not available,
+New chart types like Treemap and Sunburst charts are not available,

 ![Image]({{ site.url }}/images/blog/whats-new-ssrs-2016/6.JPG)